arhip144/Docs/guide/currency.md

+---
+icon: circle-euro
+---

-# 🪙 Setting server currency
+# Setting server currency

 In order to set up the server currency, you need: